This post may contain affiliate sales links. Please read my disclosure policy.

 Storing Peanut Butter Blossoms

-Store cooled Peanut Butter Blossoms in airtight containers for up to three days.
+Store cooled Peanut Butter Blossoms in a single layer or stack them by placing a sheet of wax paper in between layers in an airtight container for up to three days.
 They should stay pretty fresh and soft!

 To make these Peanut Butter Blossoms ahead of time, simply freeze the dough!
 This can be done after rolling in sugar and can be kept in the freezer for up to 3 months.